 If you aren’t in a rush to acquire Hilton Honors points but would like to build them up slowly towards a big redemption in the future, you’ll want to consider getting the Amex US Hilton credit cards for their attractive signup bonuses (and in the case of the Aspire Card, the incredibly lucrative benefits as well).

-The Hilton Honors Card offers 75,000 Hilton Honors points upon spending US$1,000 in the first three months, and potentially up to 100,000 points if you search for an incognito mode offer.
+The Hilton Honors Card is currently offering 100,000 Hilton Honors points and a US$100 statement credit upon spending US$1,000 in the first three months.

 This is a very attractive option for your first Amex US card, since it’s a no-fee card that you can keep forever to build your US credit history.

-The Hilton Honors Surpass Card offers 130,000 Hilton Honors points upon spending US$2,000 in the first three months, and potentially up to 150,000 points if you search for an incognito mode offer.
+The Hilton Honors Surpass Card is currently offering 150,000 Hilton Honors points and a US$150 statement credit upon spending US$2,000 in the first three months.

 - If you prefer to prioritize points over credits or status, this card is a great choice, with an available signup bonus equalling the more expensive Aspire Card.

-The Hilton Honors Aspire Card offers 150,000 Hilton Honors points upon spending US$4,000 in the first three months.
+The Hilton Honors Aspire Card is currently offering 150,000 Hilton Honors points upon spending US$4,000 in the first three months.

 The US$500 in total credits on this card help to offset the US$450 annual fee; on top of that, you also get an annual free weekend night certificate, instant Hilton Diamond status, and unlimited Priority Pass access, so this is very much an excellent card to apply for and keep forever.

-The Hilton Honors Business Card offers 130,000 Hilton Honors points upon spending US$3,000 in the first three months.
+The Hilton Honors Business Card is currently offering 150,000 Hilton Honors points and a US$150 statement credit upon spending US$2,000 in the first three months.

 Getting this card is a great idea for newcomers to the US credit card scene, since as a business card it doesn’t count towards Chase’s “5/24 rule” in the future.